 What time is Shetland on TV?

-The fourth series of the detective drama continues 9pm Tuesday 20th February, BBC1
+The fourth series of the detective drama continues 9pm Wednesday 28th February, BBC1.
+The drama won’t air in its usual Tuesday 9pm slot as BBC1 is broadcasting the FA Cup Fifth Round football replay between Swansea City and Sheffield Wednesday.

 What can I expect from the next episode?